Carl Henry Clerk: Education and training

-He was educated at Basel mission primary schools in Worawora and Berekum where his father was working as a Basel missionary at the time.
-He went to the boys' boarding middle school, the Salem School from 1908 to 1911, together with Max Dodu who became the Moderator of the Presbyterian Church of Ghana from 1955 to 1958.
-Clerk then attended the Basel Mission Seminary at Akropong (now known as the Presbyterian College of Education, Akropong) from 1912 to 1916, where he received training in pedagogy and theology.
-The seminary was founded by the Basel Mission in 1848, as the second oldest higher educational institution in early modern West Africa after Fourah Bay College which was established in 1827.
-He studied for his bachelor's degree in agricultural science at Tuskegee University (then known as Tuskegee Institute) in Tuskegee, Alabama, on a scholarship from the Phelps Stokes Fund, before being awarded a year-long postgraduate fellowship to study education, obtaining a professional teaching diploma, at the Teachers College, Columbia University in the City of New York in the 1920s.
-At Tuskegee, Clerk studied the works of the American botanist, George Washington Carver who was then a research faculty member at the institute.
-In his college yearbook, Clerk was nicknamed "The Prof" by his classmates, an allusion to his studiousness and erudite stature.
-After completing his graduate studies at Columbia, Carl Clerk sailed to his homeland from the Port of New York, aboard the steamship, the TSS Tuscania anchor line, and via the Port of Glasgow in Scotland, according to a 1926-passenger manifest.
+Clerk was educated at Basel mission primary schools in Worawora and Berekum, where his father was working as a Basel missionary at the time.
+Clerk attended the boys' boarding middle school, the Salem School, from 1908 to 1911, together with Max Dodu, who became the Moderator of the Presbyterian Church of Ghana from 1955 to 1958.
+Clerk then attended the Basel Mission Seminary at Akropong (now known as the Presbyterian College of Education, Akropong) from 1912 to 1916, and there he received training in pedagogy and theology.
+The seminary was founded by the Basel Mission in 1848 as the second oldest higher educational institution in early modern West Africa after Fourah Bay College, which was established in 1827.
+He studied for his bachelor's degree in agricultural science at Tuskegee University (then known as Tuskegee Institute) in Tuskegee, Alabama, on a scholarship from the Phelps Stokes Fund, before being awarded a year-long postgraduate fellowship to study education at the Teachers College, Columbia University in the City of New York in the 1920s.
+At Tuskegee, Clerk studied the works of the American botanist, George Washington Carver, who was then a research faculty member at the institute.
+In his college yearbook, Clerk was nicknamed "The Prof" by his classmates, an allusion to his studiousness and erudite nature.
+After completing his graduate studies at Columbia, Clerk sailed to his homeland from the Port of New York, aboard the steamship, the TSS Tuscania anchor line, and via the port of Glasgow in Scotland, according to a 1926 passenger manifest.
 He arrived in Glasgow on 26 March 1926.

 Career

 Teaching and education management

 Clerk dedicated his entire life to public service.
-He was a teacher at his alma mater, the Salem School (1917–1918) and school principal (1933–1935); the St. Thomas Infant School at Osu (1918–1922); Akropong Training College (1926–1932) and principal of Manyakpogunor Presbyterian School (1932 -1933).
-From 1935 to 1944, he was appointed the general manager of Presbyterian Schools in the Ga-Adangme District covering modern-day Greater Accra and Eastern Regions.
-Within this period, he stayed at various stations: Kpong (1935–1936); Odumase-Krobo (1937); Somanya (1938–1939) and Osu (1940–1944).
-He later taught agricultural science at the O’Reilly Secondary School (1955–1959) and the Accra Training College (1964–1969).
+He was a teacher at his alma mater, the Salem School (1917–1918) and school principal (1933–1935); the St. Thomas Infant School at Osu (1918–1922); Akropong Training College (1926–1932), and principal of Manyakpogunor Presbyterian School (1932 -1933).
+From 1935 to 1944, he was appointed the general manager of Presbyterian Schools in the Ga-Adangme District, covering modern-day Greater Accra and Eastern Regions.
+Within this period, he stayed at various stations: Kpong (1935–1936); Odumase-Krobo (1937); Somanya (1938–1939); and Osu (1940–1944).
+He later taught agricultural science at the O’Reilly Secondary School (1955–1959) and Accra Training College (1964–1969).
 Clerk served as the first Chairperson of the Board of Directors of Aburi Girls' Secondary School.